Kihoku, Ehime

 Kihoku (鬼北町, Kihoku-chō) is a town located in Kitauwa District, Ehime Prefecture, Japan.
-As of 31 August 2022, the town had an estimated population of 9,614 in 4891 households, and a population density of 40 persons per km².
+As of 31 August 2022, the town had an estimated population of 9,614 in 4891 households, and a population density of 40 persons per km^{2}.
 The total area of the town is 241.88 sqkm.The name of the town is derived from the town's location to the north, 北, of Mt.
 Onigajō "鬼が城."

 Geography

 Kihoku is located in the Onigajō mountain range in southwestern Ehime Prefecture on the island of Shikoku.
 The town is composed of several villages merged into one town area.
 As such, it is spread out over a broad series of small valleys in the town proper.
 The largest town area, Hiromi, is located in a larger valley in the southwest section of the town.
 Other areas include Aiji in the north, Mishima centrally, and Hiyoshi in the east.

 Climate

 Kihoku has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Kihoku is 14.5 °C. The average annual rainfall is 2010 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 25.3 °C, and lowest in January, at around 3.5 °C. Because of the higher elevation and surrounding mountains, Kihoku is generally cooler than Uwajima and Matsuyama, though at times it can be warmer.
 The area of Hiyoshi is higher in the mountains than Hiromi, and thus cooler.
 Snow falls occasionally in the winter, but rarely lasts in the town for more than a few days.
 Summers are hot and humid, with the rainy season lasting from mid-June to mid-July.